kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

 - Note that standard average weight of male human (70kg = 70000g) is used in this model.
 - This can be adjusted based on the need (e.g. if want to model propranolol behaviour in 50kg human, change the body weight and organ weights accordingly).

+## Converting Output
+- Since the literature reports drug concentration as venous plasma concentration (Cp_ve), the model should also provide output in terms of Cp_ve.
+As the current model is expressed in blood concentration, the venous blood concentration (C_ve) must be converted to Cp_ve using the blood-to-plasma ratio (RB): `Cp_ve = C_ve / RB`.

 # Human PO Model